ViviQian/ModelArts_AI_market/model_instructions.md

 # ResNet50
-"ResNet50" is the first level title of this markdown, you could use your model name instead.
+"ResNet50" is the first level title of this markdown, you could use your model name as it.
 ```
 The usage of markdown title is the following:
 # This is is an H1